Skip to content

 Solid oak can be finished in several ways:

-- Oiled + stained — Oak can be excellently stained in dozens of colors: from light gray to dark brown, from cognac to black.
-This way you give your rectangular oak table a unique color.
+• Oiled + stained — Oak can be excellently stained in dozens of colors: from light gray to dark brown, from cognac to black.
+This gives your rectangular oak table a unique color.

 Bases for a rectangular oak dining table